Things about Ham Radio it would be good to know

 • Should I make my own antennas?
 Yes.
 It's more fun and it's cheaper.

 • Is a dipole a good antenna?
-A properly cut dipole is an excellent antenna.
+A properly cut dipole can be an excellent antenna.

-• A multi-element beam ( Yagi ) is really a dipole with helpers.
+• A multi-element beam (Yagi) is really a dipole with helpers.
+It's named after Mr. Yagi in Japan.

 • How about a full sized flexible whip to extend the range of my hand-held 2 meter transceiver?
-Yep!
+Yes!

-• How about putting a home-brew antenna in the attic and connecting to my hand-held?
+• How about putting a home-brew antenna in the attic and connecting it to my hand-held?
 Sure!

 • What are the frequency bands and names?

-• SHF Super High Frequency 3 gHz to 30 gHz.
-4 more bands.
+• SHF Super High Frequency 3 GHz to 30 GHz.
+4 more ham bands.

 • Then come the Infrared and Visual Spectrum, Ultraviolet, X-Rays, Gamma Rays, etc.